Science of People - Logo

 The only constant in life is change, and people will inevitably move in and out of your life as you both change and evolve.
 Sometimes people outgrow friendships or find themselves on a different path.

-Instead of fighting to hold onto these dwindling friendships, think of these signs as guideposts that redirect your path toward more fulfilling new relationships. signs someone doesn’t want to be your friend
+Instead of fighting to hold onto these dwindling friendships, think of these signs as guideposts that redirect your path toward more fulfilling new relationships.

-If you’re looking for new friendships, you might enjoy our guide on The 50 Best Ways You can Meet New People in ANY New City.
+If you’re looking for new friendships, you might enjoy our guide on The 50 Best Ways You Can Meet New People in ANY New City.